r1b/computerlab.io/source/_posts/lab-README.md

 and **Guest**.

-A **Partner** owns a part of the Limited Liability Company that backs Computer Lab, Cloister Products LLC, and are something like the partners at a law firm.
+A **Partner** owns a part of the Limited Liability Company that backs Computer
+Lab: Cloister Products LLC.
 Partners recruit Lab members to work on various projects for clients.
 A Partner can make deals on behalf of the company, and receives a portion of the overall profit of the company.
 The profit of the company is periodically distributed to partners based on an "Eat What You Kill" formula that includes the business generated and managed by each partner, each partner's personal billable work, and other contributions as agreed on by the partners.
 The partners are expected to create a satisfactory arrangement among themselves.

 A **Member** has full access to the Computer Lab Slack, GitHub, and other platforms where projects are discussed and executed.
 They can choose to work on